litprog/litprog/lit/34_writing_style.md

 I'm undecided on this.
-If your going to have a convention in program code, then this should be it, however for documentation it is probably better to focus the attention of the reader on usage code first, ie. to give the definition only later in the text.
+If your going to have a convention in program code, then this should be it, however for documentation it is probably better to focus the attention of the reader on usage code first, i.e. to give the definition only later in the text.

 Declarations always have to precede their usage in the order of execution, however this is not true for their lexical order in the source code.
-A function can be declared after code in another function which depends on it, just so long as the depending function is only invoked after its dependancy has been declared.
+A function can be declared after code in another function which depends on it, just so long as the depending function is only invoked after its dependency has been declared.

 Since there are quite a few cases where the order of execution and order in the program text must be the same, if we have to